Kotugoda, Sri Lanka

 From May to August the Yala monsoon brings rain to the island’s southwestern half, while the dry season here lasts from December to March.
 There is also an inter-monsoonal period in October and November when rain can occur in many parts of the island.
 Colombo and the low-lying coastal regions have an average temperature of 27°C.

-Call us on to start planning your vacation to The Wallawwa or take a look at our itineraries to Colombo
+Call us on to start planning your holiday to The Wallawwa or take a look at our itineraries to Colombo

 Just minutes from Sri Lanka's airport, the beaches of Negombo and the city of Colombo is The Wallawwa.
 An airport hotel with a difference.
 This boutique gem is a destination in itself with stylish rooms, mouth watering food and an exquisite atmosphere.